davidmoten/cake-pattern/README.md

 As a long term user of Guice for injecting class dependencies into constructors I was curious as to how the cake pattern in scala worked.

-I read Jonas Boner's blog article and understood it but thought the example could have been clearer and the method described a bit more succintly for the impatient reader like myself.
+I read [Jonas Boner's blog article](http://jonasboner.com/2008/10/06/real-world-scala-dependency-injection-di/) and followed it but thought the example could have been clearer and the method described a bit more succintly for the impatient reader like myself.

 So what is the cake pattern?
 -----------------------------